eclipse-sumo/sumo/docs/web/docs/Simulation/Railways.md

 ```

 !!! note
-    When either trains or road vehicles are routed only outside the simulation this method can also be used for combined simulations by (by routing trains and cars separately and only using the option for train routing).
+    When either trains or road vehicles are routed only outside the simulation this method can also be used for combined simulations (by routing trains and cars separately and only using the option for train routing).

 ### Using routingType and preference definitions